RUC-MSc-CS-CIT-2024/assignment_5/Hand-In/Writing/Questions.md

 >NOTE: src\ComplexIT.SecurityPassword\Hashing.cs

 Anything a bit above the 2 million mark starts to slow the process noticeably.
-I tried running it with 100 million iterations where it took around 4-5 seconds to compute the hash, which is not acceptable for most use cases. \
+We tried running it with 100 million iterations where it took around 4-5 seconds to compute the hash, which is not acceptable for most use cases. \
 If one really wished to run more iterations over the password before storing it, they would need stronger hardware.

 ---